fusion94/fusion94.org-v2/_posts/2019-02-13-conservation-a-challenging-topic.md

 Let's start by defining Conservation at it's very base level:

+> info ""
 > Conservation may refer to the preservation or efficient use of resources (in an efficient or ethical manner), or the conservation of various quantities under physical laws.

 To be clear, the terms *conservation* and *preservation* are frequently thought of as one and the same.
 This is not necessarily the case.
 The [US National Park Service](https://www.nps.gov/) offers the following explanation of the important ways in which these two terms represent very different conceptions of environmental protection ethics:

+> info ""
-> ″Conservation and preservation are closely linked and may indeed seem to mean the same thing.
+> Conservation and preservation are closely linked and may indeed seem to mean the same thing.
 Both terms involve a degree of protection, but how that protection is carried out is the key difference.
 Conservation is generally associated with the protection of natural resources, while preservation is associated with the protection of buildings, objects, and landscapes.
 Put simply, **conservation** seeks the proper use of nature, while **preservation** seeks protection of nature from use.

 In laymans terms, Conservationists sought to regulate human use while preservationists sought to eliminate human impact altogether[^1].